Culture of Oceania

 Oceanian culture encompasses the collective and diverse customs and traditions of art, architecture, music, literature, lifestyle, philosophy, politics and religion that have been practiced and maintained by the many ethnic groups of the geographical region of Oceania since prehistory.
 Cultures of Oceania reflect not only that of the region's indigenous peoples, but also the cultures brought by European colonisation and the United States, particularly through mass culture such as cinema and TV.
 Oceania is commonly divided into four geographic sub-regions, characterized by shared cultural, religious, linguistic, and ethnic traits: Australasia, Melanesia, Micronesia, and Polynesia.
 Most Oceanian countries are multi-party representative parliamentary democracies, and tourism is a large source of income for the Pacific Islands nations.

 Overview

 The cultural spheres are not mutually disjoint and can even overlap, representing the innate diversity and syncretism of human cultures and historical influences.

-Australasia
+Australia

 Australia

 Australia is home to a diversity of cultures, a result of its history of immigration.
 Since 1788, Australian culture has primarily been a Western culture strongly influenced by early Anglo-Celtic settlers.
 Other influences include Australian Aboriginal culture, the traditions brought to the country by waves of immigration from around the world, and the culture of the United States.
 The cultural divergence and evolution that has occurred over the centuries since European settlement has resulted in a distinctive Australian culture.